Home Car Shopping Best Honda Pilot Years to Buy Used

 For the most part, owners loved the first-generation Pilot.
 Some common issues for these years include transmission failure on the 2003-2004 models and radiator failure due to combining the transmission oil and engine cooling in the same core.
 Failure of the radiator would cause cross-contamination of the two fluids, leading to transmission issues.

-Is the Honda Pilot Reliable?
+Is the Honda Pilot a Good SUV?

 Editor’s Note: This article has been updated for accuracy since it was originally published.